nhuang-lc/promptimizer/README.md

 ### Explanation

-Whenever you you run `promptim train`, promptim first loads the prompt and dataset specified in your configuration.
+Whenever you run `promptim train`, promptim first loads the prompt and dataset specified in your configuration.
 It then evaluates your prompt on the dev split (if present; full dataset otherwise) using the evaluator(s) configured above.
 This gives us baseline metrics to compare against throughout the optimization process.

 After computing a baseline, `promptim` begins optimizing the prompt by looping over minibatches of training examples.
 For each minibatch, `promptim` computes the metrics and then applies a **metaprompt** to suggest changes to the current prompt.
 It then applies that updated prompt to the next minibatch of training examples and repeats the process.
-It does this over the entire **train** split (if present, full dataset otherwise).
+It does this over the entire **train** split (if present; full dataset otherwise).

 After `promptim` has consumed the whole `train` split, it computes metrics again on the `dev` split.
 If the metrics show improvement (average score is greater), then the updated prompt is retained for the next round.
 If the metrics are the same or worse than the current best score, the prompt is discarded.

 This process is repeated `--num-epochs` times before the process terminates.

-## How to
+## How to:

 ### Add human labels